The Love-Moss Center for Reentry & Empowerment: Home of the Street Scholars

 Street Scholars at the University of San Francisco, Spring 2018

-At Merritt, Street Scholars offers peer-mentoring and an academic and student services support program focused on the academic success of formerly incarcerated and systems impacted students.
-Street Scholars was designed with the input of formerly incarcerated Merritt College students.
-Formerly incarcerated students also direct and facilitate our one-on-one and group mentoring processes, ensuring that formerly incarcerated and systems impacted men and women are understood and supported throughout their reentry, reintegration, and academic experience.
+At Merritt College, the Street Scholars offers a peer-mentoring and student services support program focused on the overall success of formerly incarcerated and systems impacted students.
+Street Scholars was designed with the input of the same students it endeavors to serve and ran by alumni that have benefited from its services.
+Street Scholars direct and facilitate our one-on-one and group mentoring processes, ensuring that formerly incarcerated and systems impacted people are understood and supported throughout their reentry and reintegration, experience.

 Street Scholars’ impact in the academic community goes beyond its role as mentors, role models, and academic support specialists to Merritt College’s formerly incarcerated and systems impacted students.
 Since 2012, Street Scholars has participated as guest lecturers and content experts on perception and implicit bias with USF’s Master of Public Health and Nursing Programs.

 Founded by the late COSER Professor Ron Moss, the Street Scholars continue to advocate for people who historically have been disregarded.